 macOS 10.11 El Capitan

 It introduced Split View for enhanced multitasking, allowing users to work with two apps side by side in full screen.
 Mission Control received an upgrade, providing a more organized view of open apps and desktops.
-The system has a graphics technology for improved performance in graphic-intensive tasks.
+The system has a graphics technology to improve performance in graphic-intensive tasks.
 El Capitan also included enhancements to Safari, Mail, and Notes.
 System Integrity Protection (SIP) was introduced for added security by restricting root-level access to certain system files.

 macOS 10.12 Sierra